Mahindra and Mahindra Analysis

 +Highly diversified with allocation across different sectors like Auto, IT (Tech Mahindra), Financial Services (M&M Financials Services), Hospitality (Club Mahindra), Logistics, Real Estate, etc

-+The company is looking to unlock value from its subsidiaries though right capital allocation.
-The company has divided capital allocation decisions in three parts, 1: Entities with clear path to 18% ROCE, 2: Quantifiable strategic impact, 3: Unclear path to profitability in which the company aims to exit.
++The company is looking to unlock value from its subsidiaries through the right capital allocation.
+The company has divided capital allocation decisions into three parts, 1: Entities with a clear path to 18% ROCE, 2: Quantifiable strategic impact, 3: Unclear path to profitability in which the company aims to exit.

-+More than 50% revenue in Auto segment comes from Rural Market
++More than 50% revenue in the Auto segment comes from Rural Market

-+New THAR has a great response from the customers and subsequent demand is good.
++New THAR has a great response from the customers, and subsequent demand is good.
 It also won the ‘Autocar Car of the Year 2021’ Award.
-With 55000+ orders on the book, 47% are for automatic variant.
+With 55000+ orders on the book, 47% are for the automatic variants.

 +Scorpio and Bolero have had 10000+ combined sales per month in Q4FY21.4

-+The company aims to launch 9 new products till 2026, in which 4 of the will have an electric power train and 2 of them will be born EVs.
++The company aims to launch 9 new products till 2026, in which 4 of them will have an electric power train, and 2 of them will be born EVs.

-+The company also has lined up 14 new products in LCV segment, this will strengthen its number one position in the segment.
++The company has also lined up 14 new products in the LCV segment, strengthening its number one position.

-+The company has partnered with Amazon and Flipkart for last mile mobility segment, which comes under the LCVs.
-Last mile mobility has a market which is ready for scale up and the company has TREO, ATOM and ALFA products to cater the same.
++The company has partnered with Amazon and Flipkart for the last-mile mobility segment, which comes under the LCVs.
+Last-mile mobility has a market that is ready for scale-up, and the company has TREO, ATOM and ALFA products to cater for the same.

-+The management has also guided for three years capex plans which will be close to Rs.
-120 billion, in which 30 billion will go for the farm equipment segment, 90 billion for auto ( 30 billion for EVs).
++The management has also guided for three years CAPEX plans which will be close to Rs.
+120 billion, 30 billion will go for the farm equipment segment, 90 billion for auto ( 30 billion for EVs).

 -Major Pain point is Passenger vehicles with a low market share of ~7%.
 PV domestic growth rate was 1.3% CAGR from FY 15 - FY 20.
 PV exports growth rate was 1.7%